Industry Dive: Awards

-Industry Dive publications have received several national and regional Awards of Excellence from the American Society of Business Publication Editors, including for a series of 2020 articles about Big Pharma and the race for the coronavirus vaccine.
+Industry Dive publications have received several national and regional Awards of Excellence from the American Society of Business Publication Editors, including for a series of 2020 articles about the U.S. pharmaceutical industry and the race for the coronavirus vaccine.

 The Washington Post recognized Industry Dive as a top place to work for four consecutive years, from 2016 to 2020.